 Michael Heatley is the founder and Artistic Director of Hit The Ground Running Dance Theatre Company which was awarded a grant from Arts Council England in 2016 to research and develop a professional Physical Theatre piece which challenges the stigma surrounding men's mental health.

-Following the success of its premiere of ‘Macho’ in 2016 and more recently its 2018 Regional tour of the North East supported by Arts Council England, the company is now planning its National and International tours.
+Following the success of ‘Macho’ in 2016 and 2018 Regional tour of the North East, supported by Arts Council England, the company is now planning its National and International tours and Macho Digital.

-Michael is currently embarking on the next part of his creative trilogy in ‘Suitcases’ in which he will be collaborating with international Artist Jon Crispin from Massachusetts USA.
+Michael is also embarking on the next part of his creative trilogy in ‘Suitcases’ in which he will be collaborating with international Artist Jon Crispin from Massachusetts USA.

 Michael Heatley is also a Choreographer/Dance Facilitator based in the North East, with over 15 years of teaching experience.
 Working with all age groups from children to adults, beginners to professionals Michael aims to develop physicality, creativity, confidence and musicality.